-FIVE THOUGHAD (\$5.00.00) Dellars of the purchase price must be paid in cash, certified check, pair tensures or cashers check at the time and place of the sale by the purchaser.
-The believe of the purchase price chall be purchased by the purchaser the believe of the purchase price chall be paid in cash, certified check, benit treasurers or casher's check within thirty (30) days after the date of clade.
+FIVE THOUGHAD (\$5.00.00) Dellars of the pur-chase price must be paid in cash, certified check, pair feesures or cashers check at the time and place of the sale by the purchaser.
+The belance of the purchase price chall be paid in cash, certified check, benit treasurer's or casher's check within thry (30) days after the date of case.